 11.)
 Keep visuals streamlined

 You don’t have to go completely minimalist, but you should keep images as concise as your content.
 You only have a limited amount of space, even on a large postcard.
 You definitely want to make every square inch count, but not at the expense of the core message.
-Most of the time, this means knowing where to leave things blank!
+Most of the time, this means knowing where to leave things blank and to maintain the focus on your main promotion.

 10.)
 Keep contact details easy to find